RethinkRobotics/baxter_simulator/README.rst

 baxter_simulator
 ==============

-URDF, meshes, and custom messages describing the Baxter Research Robot from Rethink Robotics
+Gazebo simulation with emulated interfaces for the Baxter Research Robot

 Code & Tickets
 --------------